xtremebiker/petstore/README.md

 ========================================================

-Any bug notification - improvement would be considered by the author.
+Any bug notification - improvement would be considered by the author (aritzmaeztu@hotmail.com).

 Hope to be useful ;-)